erenmeren/ePrint/README.md

 3. Restart avahi => `/etc/init.d/avahi-daemon restart`

 ### AWS S3
-1. Create a new butcket on aws s3 name is `e-print`.
+1. Create a new butcket on aws s3 name is `e-print`
-2. Create a folder which name is `bubu-coffe-shop`.
+2. Create a folder which name is `bubu-coffe-shop`

 ### NODE-RED

-1. Install node-red on App-Manager.
+1. Install node-red on App-Manager
 2. Install npm
    ```
    opkg update